 What does it mean to be financially free?
+What is the definition of financial freedom?
 It means your money worries disappear.
 They vanish entirely.

 In my mind financial freedom would alleviate all financial worries.
 We would save so much money that we no longer think twice about paying our bills.